Topic 1

 3. Tolls and parking charges

-As an Engineius driver you are responsible for paying for any toll roads that you may cross during your movement.
-You can then add these to the movement as an Expense.
+As an Engineius driver you’re responsible for paying any toll roads you use during a movement.
+These can be added through the App as a refundable expense.

-This is also the same, if we receive a parking fine/PCN from a movement that you carried out.
-Some of our customers movements may require you to charge the vehicle at a hotel.
-When this occurs, register the vehicle at reception to avoid receiving a PCN.
+Sometimes, a customer's movement might require you to charge a vehicle at a hotel.
+When this happens, always register the vehicle at reception to avoid getting a parking ticket.

 4. Staying safe

-Under no circumstances ask our customers for a lift.
+Never ask our customers for a lift, under any circumstances.

 5. Dress code

-You must respect our smart dress code.
-It is a minor misconduct that, if repeated, can lead to exclusion from our network.
+Please respect our smart dress code.
+Not following it is considered a minor misconduct, but if it happens repeatedly, it could lead to you being removed from our network.

 6. Other essentials

-1. Carry your driving licence with you and show it to customers when you arrive
+Carry Your Driving Licence: Have your licence with you and show it to customers when you arrive.

 Never